heatcrypto/heat-microservice/README.md

 # Heat Developer Kit (HDK)

-Built real-time blockchain applications (microservices) on HEAT with the HDK.
+Build real-time blockchain applications (microservices) on HEAT with the HDK.

 Write your blockchain applications in developer friendly TypeScript, add them to your local HEAT server `scripts` folder and expose your real time application to the world.